edison1119/Numerical-BrainFuck/README.md

 There are currently 14 operator, 8 extended BrainFuck operator, 6 extra.

-support 69420 cells, support large int, number I/O, unicode char I/O, negative values, float.
+support 69420 cells, support large int, number I/O, unicode char I/O, negative values, float, bracket autocomplete.

 Main idea of this language: Instead of interacting/changing the pointed cell, it takes next cell's value and use it to caculate.